 In general, individual activities are enumerated and called “items of business”, or more colloquially, “agenda items”.
 There are both procedural and substantive items on the agenda.
 Procedural items include items such as the “Call to Order”, the “Approval of Agenda”, and “Adjournment”; these address logistical considerations of varying importance.
 All other items on the agenda are substantive items.

 Substantive items come in two types: resolutions and discussion items.
 Resolutions propose a course of action that, if confirmed by an affirmative vote, is promoted to a binding directive.
 Resolutions can, among other things: affect a decision on the behalf of the UTSU’s membership, compel the UTSU to act in some specific way, and change various aspects of the UTSU.
 Discussion items, on the other hand, do not carry binding weight in them.
 They propose a subject of discussion to the meeting and invite opinions on the subject.

 The distinction between “ordinary business” and “special business” is not as important as those mentioned above.
 These terms are inherited from legislation relevant to the UTSU’s general meetings.
 Ordinary business is simply business that is considered every year at the UTSU’s AGM.
 The special business comprises all other items of business outside of that, including business conducted at Special General Meetings.
 There are strict limitations on how much the meeting agenda can be manipulated (whether that be by adding new items, striking existing ones, or changing existing ones) in the meeting itself.

-For questions regarding the relevant procedure, please email Dermot O’Halloran, Vice-President Operations, at email@example.com.
+For questions regarding the relevant procedure, please email the Vice-President Operations at firstname.lastname@example.org.

 The minutes of the previous general meeting are an official record of the discussions had and the decisions reached in that meeting.
 They are meant to reproduce substantive points brought in the assembly’s consideration of the items of business and to accurately document the voting outcomes on the resolutions.